canonical/jimm/local/README.md

 2. Install Juju: `sudo snap install juju --channel=3.5/stable` (minimum Juju version is `3.5`).
 3. Install JQ: `sudo snap install jq`.

+## All-In-One scripts
+We have two all-in-one scripts, namely:
+- qa-lxd.sh
+- qa-microk8s.sh
+These scripts respectively spin up jimm in compose, setup controllers in the targeted environment and handle connectivity.
+Finally, adding a test model to Q/A against.

+Please ensure you've run "make dev-env-setup" first though!

+## Manual
-## Controller set up
+### Controller set up

 Note that you can export an environment variable `CONTROLLER_NAME` and re-run steps 3. and 4. below to create multiple Juju controllers that will be controlled by JIMM.

 1. `juju unregister jimm-dev`                     - Unregister any other local JIMM you have.
-2. `juju login jimm.localhost -c jimm-dev`        - Login to local JIMM with `Username: jimm-test, Password: password`.
-(If you name the controller jimm-dev, the script will pick it up!)
+2. `juju login jimm.localhost -c jimm-dev`        - Login to local JIMM with username "jimm-test" password "password"
 3. `./local/jimm/setup-controller.sh`             - Performs controller setup.
 4. `./local/jimm/add-controller.sh`               - A local script to do many of the manual steps for us.
 See script for more details.
-5. `juju add-model test`                          - Adds a model to qa-controller via JIMM.
+5. `juju add-model test`                          - Adds a model to qa-lxd via JIMM.

 # Helpful tidbits!
 > Note: For any secure step to work, ensure you've run the local traefik certs script!